 Applicants who have filed an Application for Eligibility, an Application for a Certificate of Compliance, or Application for Renewal of a Certificate of Compliance and were aggrieved by the Board's initial decision regarding the Application may request a Conference by filing a request within thirty calendar days of the electronic notification or mailing of the Board's written determination.
 Timely receipt of a request for a Conference is determined by the provisions of 503 CMR 2.03(4).

-A request for a Conference must be filed within thirty calendar days of the mailing of the Board's written determination regarding the Claimant's Request for Reconsideration.
+A request for a Conference must be filed within thirty calendar days of the date of the Board's written determination regarding the Claimant's Request for Reconsideration.
 Timely receipt of a request for a Conference is determined by the provisions of 503 CMR 2.03(4).

 A Claimant who has filed an action in either the Supreme Judicial Court or the Superior Court may not request a Conference with respect to the same matter.